aryejfa/aryejfa/README.md

 ## Hi There 👋

-I'm Ary, I'm an Indonesian Software Engineer 👨‍💻 who is passionate about JavaScript, PHP, and Golang technologies.
+I'm Ary, I'm an Software Engineer in Indonesian 👨‍💻 who is passionate about JavaScript, PHP, and Golang technologies.
 - 🔭 Currently i am working in company in indonesian
 - 🔭 Ex Smartfren as Software Engineer
 - 🔭 Ex Bussan Auto Finance as Software Engineer